 Do be aware that there are some campsites that will specify that they only allow certain sizes of tents.
 So, it’s always worth checking this before you travel and make plans to stay in a certain location.

 You should also think about how easy it is to pitch the tent, with or without assistance.
 It’s worth checking reviews of a tent before you buy and make sure that you are doing some dry runs.
-Pitch the tent in your garden a couple times before you take it camping so you can feel confident in tackling any inclement weather.
+Pitch the tent in your garden a couple of times before you take it camping so you can feel confident in tackling any inclement weather.

 Aside from the tent and the tent pegs, you will also need a sleeping bag and a sleeping mat.
 There is a range of materials for sleeping bags and the type you choose is going to depend on where you are camping.
 We’re going to explore weather concerns a little further down.
 A sleeping mat, air bed or camp bed is also recommended to ensure that you don’t wake up in the morning with a painful back.